-Not only does corn lack tryptophan or bioavailable niacin, but it also contains a lot of leucine, which is a branched-chain amino acid (BCAA).
-Leucine (and other BCAA) competes with tryptophan for uptake through the blood-brain barrier.
-Thus it is thought that high leucine along with low tryptophan contributes to pellagra.
+Not only does corn lack tryptophan or bioavailable niacin, but it also contains a lot of leucine, a branched-chain amino acid (BCAA).
+Leucine (and other BCAA) compete with tryptophan for uptake through the blood-brain barrier.
+Thus, it is thought that high leucine along with low tryptophan contributes to pellagra.

 IDO1 gene: codes for the enzyme that converts tryptophan to kynurenine.